José Piñera: Promoter of privatized pensions

 In 1994, Piñera founded "The International Center for Pension Reform" in order to promote the Chilean model throughout the world.
 In 1995, he became also the co-chair of the United States Cato Institute's Project on Social Security Choice.
 Since then he is said to have visited around 80 countries, 28 of which have implemented personal retirement accounts following the "Piñera model".
 Unable to finance the transition toward a fully funded system, most of them combined it with their former state-run defined-benefit pension scheme.

 The President of the "International Federation of Pension Fund Managers" has commented: "Towards the end of the year 2006, 28 countries (11 in Latin America, 12 in Central and Eastern Europe and five in other parts of the world) had already introduced mandated pension programs based on individual capitalization in their respective social security systems.
 A total of 100 million workers now have pension savings accounts in this type of program and have built up funds of over US$ 255 billions.
 Ukraine and Romania have already enacted reforms – to be implemented between 2008 and 2009 which include the introduction of mandated capitalization programs in their respective social security systems."

 In June 2007, the South African press published an article titled "Applying passion to break poverty" reporting on Piñera's conferences in Cape Town, Johannesburg and Durban.

 In May 2008, Richard Rahn, Chairman of the Institute for Global Economic Growth, wrote in The Washington Times: "If you were asked to name one person who has enabled more people to gain wealth and security than any other person on the globe, who would you name?
 In 1881, here in Berlin, Otto von Bismarck started the world's first modern pay-as-you-go social security system which served as the model for the U.S. Social Security system and that of many other countries, including setting the retirement age at 65.
 No, Bismarck is not the answer to the opening question.
 The answer is Jose Pinera."

 Economía y Sociedad

 In November 2016, Piñera relaunched Economía y Sociedad, a magazine that was founded by him in 1978.
 This magazine contains articles about economics, politics, social reforms, history and other interesting issues of public policies and today is a means to diffuse and defend liberal ideas in Chile.
+In 2025, Piñera launched his new book "A House of Freedmos".